svn2github/wot-xvm/trunk/src/xvm-stat-linux/README.txt

-This is XVM FUSE driver implementation with additional features required for XVM mod.
+XvmFS is XVM FUSE driver implementation with additional features required for XVM mod.

 XVM is popular mod for 'Worls of Tanks' MMO game.